Fmoscovo/Fmoscovo/README.md

 # Hi there 👋

 I'm Filipe, a passionate developer from Calgary - Canada.
 Welcome to my GitHub profile!
-I am transitioning Careers to Thrive in Tech + Full Stack Developer Student + Cybersecurity Enthusiast.
+I am transitioning careers to thrive in tech + Full Stack Developer Student + Cybersecurity Enthusiast.

 ## 🚀 About Me